-I was Sold a Lemon – Now What?
+I was Sold a Lemon Car – What Should I Do?

 Once you come to the conclusion that your car is a lemon, the best option is to call a lawyer to file a claim to get your money back and cancel the contract.
 A lawyer will have to make a formal claim with all of the paperwork from prior repairs.
 A good claim shows that all of the repairs were for the same problem, during the warranty period, and the problem was never fixed after 3 or more repair attempts.